Loading…

 One Piece TCG

-The Three Admirals are the heart of OP-16's Marine theme.
-Crucially, they are Character cards, not leaders:
+The Three Admirals are the heart of OP-16's Marine theme, and they are Character cards, not leaders:

 They all play under Sengoku (OP16-060), the Purple Marine leader who ramps DON!! to deploy them ahead of curve.
 The Admirals are both the deck's competitive payoff and the set's headline collector chase.